-- Unit 1 PCV internal investigation (the latter half) - During the period March 4-8, 2023, the underwater robot ROV-B was injected at the bottom of the Unit 1 Primary Containment Vessel (PCV) to conduct deposit 3-D mapping outside the pedestal. - When comparing the results of this deposit 3-D mapping and the deposit thickness measurement by ROV-C in June 2022, a correlation was identified between both data of deposit heights from the PCV bottom. - In the deposit thickness measurement by ROV-C, the heights of some deposits were evaluated.
-In this investigation, data of 34 points was acquired, which provides a wider range of continuous data offering an insight into deposit height.
-Implementation of more detailed deposit investigation will be examined. - Progress status toward Unit 2 PCV internal investigation and trial retrieval - Regarding the robot arm, by correcting the difference between the information acquired through the ongoing Naraha mockup test simulating the site, which had been conducted since February 2022 and the pre-simulation results, to reduce the risk of contact while retrieving the fuel debris, correction of the control program and other improvements are currently underway.
-(Improvements: correcting and improving the accuracy of the control program, increasing the arm operation speed, improving the cable-mounting tool, increasing visibility and improving the gripper.) - As preliminary work of the Unit 2 site, work to install the isolation room toward opening the X-6 penetration hatch commenced from November 2021.
-In response to the damage to the rubber box in the isolation room, bending of the guide roller (earthquake response), misalignment of the shield door, damage to the pressing mechanism part and others having occurred during the work, countermeasures were implemented and the installation of the isolation room was completed in April 2023.
-At present, work toward opening the X-6 penetration hatch is underway.
-Subsequently, removal of deposits inside X-6 penetration and other work are scheduled.
-Work will proceed safely and carefully.
+- Unit 1 PCV internal investigation (the latter half) - During the period March 4-8, 2023, the underwater robot ROV-B was injected at the bottom of the Unit 1 Primary Containment Vessel (PCV) for deposit 3-D mapping outside the pedestal. - When comparing the results of this deposit 3-D mapping and the deposit thickness measurement by ROV-C in June 2022, a correlation was identified between both data of deposit heights from the PCV bottom. - In the deposit thickness measurement by ROV-C, the heights of some deposits were evaluated.
+During this investigation, data of 34 points was acquired, which provided a wider range of continuous data, which gave insights into the deposit height. - For deposit samples, deposits and supernatant in sampled PCV inclusive water will be separated.
+Deposits will then be transported to an external analysis institute for detailed analysis. - Sampling of S/C inclusive water to reduce water level in the Unit 1 PCV - To decrease the water level in the Unit 1 Primary Containment Vessel (PCV), intake facilities utilizing the existing Reactor Water Clean-up System (CUW) will be installed. - While examining the design, to check the quality of inclusive water in the Suppression Chamber (S/C), sampling from the CUW pipe (the water intake) was scheduled during the period November 2022 - January 2023.
+However, highly-concentrated stagnant hydrogen gas in the Unit 1 Reactor Building Closed Cooling Water System (RCW) was detected in November 2022.
+Considering the presence of potentially similar stagnant gas in the CUW pipe, the method to open the CUW check valve, which was planned as preliminary work for sampling, was reviewed.

+As the prospect of preliminary work was confirmed, the CUW check valve will be opened and sampling conducted after July.

+Progress status toward Unit 2 PCV internal investigation and trial retrieval

+- Regarding the robot arm, by correcting the difference between the information acquired through the ongoing Naraha mockup test simulating the site, which had been conducted since February 2022 and the pre-simulation results, to reduce the risk of contact while retrieving the fuel debris, correction of the control program and other improvements are currently underway.
+(Improvements: correcting and improving the accuracy of the control program, operating the arm more rapidly, improving the cable-mounting tool, increasing visibility, improving the gripper and others) - As preliminary work of the Unit 2 site, work to install the isolation room toward opening the X-6 penetration hatch was completed in April 2023. - From June 2023, to open the X-6 penetration hatch before trial debris retrieval, cutting of hatch bolts is underway.
+After completing the cutting, the hatch will be opened. - Subsequently, removal of deposits inside the X-6 penetration and other work are scheduled.
+Work must proceed safely and carefully.